IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 In a radio interview she describes a women ‘raping’ a man as only ‘unwanted contact’.[^23]

-> Theresa Phung: "So I am actually speaking to someone right now. his story is that he was drugged, he was unconscious and when he awoke a woman was on top of him with his penis inserted inside her vagina, and for him that was traumatizing."
+> **Theresa Phung**: "So I am actually speaking to someone right now. his story is that he was drugged, he was unconscious and when he awoke a woman was on top of him with his penis inserted inside her vagina, and for him that was traumatizing." …

-> …

-> Dr. Koss: "What would I call it?
+> **Dr. Koss**: "What would I call it?
 I would call it 'unwanted contact'."

 ## Models excluding men’s experiences or minimising them.